 For Marketing, this means increasing organic reach by engaging employees to share content; as well as generating higher engagement and conversions as a result of the trust word of mouth generates.
 For Sales, it means making relevant company and third-party content readily available for sales teams to share with prospects and clients; and as such to achieve their business objectives on social media.
 And for HR, it means promoting job offers among qualified audiences (employees’ own professional networks).
 Along with showcasing content that provides insights into the employer brand.

 We also spoke about the flexibility and scalability of the Sociabble platform; and how it allows companies to optimize the employee advocacy experience for individual departments.

 During the webinar we also explored how Microsoft has launched employee advocacy on a global scale; and how all company departments are reaping the benefits.
 We spoke about how Microsoft has organized the Sociabble platform according to the company’s need; through creating standardized channels with a mixture of global and localized content, and organizing those channels according to specific business units.
 You can find out more about Microsoft’s employee advocacy initiative by reading the case study.
 Additionally, by watching this webcast on how the company started small and went big.

 Tuesday’s webinar was the latest in a series of initiatives with Neal Schaffer and the Social Tools Summit team.
-Neal has written a great preface for our white paper, Employee Advocacy: The Next Frontier in Social Media Communication; as well as this article: The Evolution of Employee Advocacy from Marketing to Social Selling to Social Business.
+Neal has written a great preface for our white paper, Employee Advocacy: The Next Frontier in Social Media Communication.